-In 2014, she became a vital part of Assembly Speaker Toni Atkins new leadership team when she was named Assistant Majority Floor Leader.
-She was also elected Vice-Chair of the Legislative Women’s Caucus and Chairs the Assembly Committee on Accountability and Transparency.
+She currently serves as the Vice-Chair of the Legislative Women’s Caucus and Chairs the Assembly Committee on Accountability and Transparency.
 In addition, Assemblymember Garcia currently serves on the following legislative committees: Government Organization, Judiciary, Ethics, Water Parks and Wildlife, Natural Resources and Utilities and Commerce.
 She also is former Assistant Majority Leader f the State Assembly.

 In addition to being a legislator, Assemblymember Garcia is also a Commissioner on the Commission on the Status of Women and Girls, working at the forefront of making impressive change for California’s women and girls.
 Assemblymember Garcia has made addressing gender inequity a priority by introducing Assembly Bill 1561, which would repeal the state sales tax on feminine health products.

 Before being elected to public office, Cristina Garcia had already staked her claim as a warrior for ethical conduct in local and state government.
 When the City of Bell corruption scandal broke, gaining national attention, Bell residents turned to Cristina to take action.
 She worked with concerned citizens to form the Bell Association to Stop the Abuse (BASTA), a local advocacy organization that forced Bell’s corrupt officials out of office and ushered in accountability and transparency for the first time in the city’s history.